Vyral/roman-kushmakov/_posts/2018-09-19-what-the-roman-group-can-do-for-you-that-other-agents-cant.md

 {% include youtube.html %}

-Here are the three reasons why you should the Roman Group to sell your home.&nbsp;
+Here are the three reasons why you should hire the Roman Group to sell your home.&nbsp;

 First, **we offer a communication guarantee.** According to the NAR, 70% of all consumers complain that their agents didn’t sufficiently communicate with them.
 You won’t get that from us because we include a communication guarantee in our agreement.&nbsp;